onionhub/TIP/Relative Edge Concept.md

 ## Relative**
 The edge are relative in spatial domain from different frequency bands aspects.
 Relative* strong regions are relative in respect to the frequency band we study image if we consider two constraints:
 1) All methods' mathematics and the way of their implementation are invariant.
+For example, finite difference
 2) Delat function is absolute feature.
 In other words, u=0 does not count as signal or image, and any feature occupies some space in spatial domain in order to be seperated into different regions from mathematical perspective.

 - Relative** strong regions